iris-hep/iris-hep.github.io/pages/docs/webdev.md

 pagetype: doc
 ---

+### Getting the source

+The webite source is available at <https://github.com/iris-hep/iris-hep.github.io-source>.

+You can always click the edit button to make small edits to the website source, but if you want to test locally or make larger edits, you'll want to clone the source for the website and build it with Ruby.

 ### Installing Ruby

 You should have Ruby 2.4+ for Jekyll.
 Since the latest macOS comes with 2.3 (and Apple is dropping scripting language from macOS in the future), you'll want a newer version even on a mac.
 You can use rbenv to manage multiple ruby versions.
 On macOS with homebrew, you'll want: